Updated rules from 3 May 2021

 Abu Dhabi has re-opened its borders for international tourism and will now be issuing visas on arrival to citizens of certain countries.
 However, strict testing measures and self-quarantine measures must still be followed.

-- If you are from a “Green List” country you only need to self-quarantine until you get a negative PCR result after arrival.
+- If you are from a “Green List” country you only need to self-quarantine until you get a negative PCR result after arrival, then again on Day 6.

-- Arrivals from all other countries must self-quarantine for 10 days; a further PCR test is required on day 6 and day 12 if staying for 12 or more days.
+- Arrivals from all other countries not on the green list must self-quarantine for 10 days; a further PCR test is required on Day 8.

 - All arrivals into Abu Dhabi require a negative PCR test; depending on where you are flying from this must be no more than 48/72/96 hours before boarding your flight into AUH – Abu Dhabi International Airport.